OlivierLD/raspberry-coffee/Processing/README.md

 ## MeArm
 [MeArm](https://shop.mime.co.uk/) is a ~$42 (2017) robotic arm, using four micro servos.
-- One to move the arm up and down
+- One to move the arm up and down (located at the LEFT of the arm)
-- One to move the arm back and forth
+- One to move the arm back and forth (located at the RIGHT of the arm)
-- One to move the arm left and right
+- One to move the arm left and right (located at the BOTTOM of the arm)
-- One to open and close the claw
+- One to open and close the claw (located on the CLAW)

 In this example, each servo is driven by a slide bar displayed on the Processing GUI.
 <table>